ni/measurement-plugin-labview/Source/Example Measurements/DMM Measurement/HAL Workflow/Detailed_HAL_Workflow_in_MLink.md

 Currently for any new instrument model we don't have any intermediate parent module for specific instrument type.
 Hence it is enough to follow [section](#steps-to-create-new-instrument-model-with-help-of-existing-hal-libraries) to create fresh instrument model implementation.

 Now let's consider there is a HAL implementation in another framework which has its own instrument base class for abstraction.
-Follow below workflow for porting existing HAL libraries of another framework.
+Follow below workflow for migrating existing HAL libraries of another framework.
 This is possible only if the hal libraries are not tightly coupled with any other servers, session management apis and other instrument managers.

 1. Create new LabVIEW project.
 2. In this case add [Abstract_Instrument.lvlib](https://github.com/ni/measurementlink-labview/blob/users/prem/dmm-hal-implementation/Source/Example%20Measurements/DMM%20Measurement/DmmMeasurement/HAL/Instruments/Base/Abstract_Instrument.lvlib) to the example project.